mkenney/go-chrome/README.md

     <td rowspan="6">
         This package aims to be a complete <a href="https://chromedevtools.github.io/devtools-protocol/">Chrome DevTools Protocol</a> implementation.
 My primary use-case is interacting with <a href="https://developers.google.com/web/updates/2017/04/headless-chrome">headless Google Chrome</a> in a container environment, but this should be appropriate for developing server side and desktop applications as well.
         <br><br>
-        This is a work in progress.
-I think most things are workable now but I still need to add tests and happy-path test more of the APIs.
-I have <a href="https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot">`Page.captureScreenshot`</a> working fairly well and have been using that for validating changes so far.
+        The API is fairly settled and most functions are workable now but more automated tests and real-world happy-path testing is needed. <a href="https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot">`Page.captureScreenshot`</a> working fairly well and is regularly used for validating the workability of API changes.
+        <br /><br />
         This implementation is based on the <a href="https://chromedevtools.github.io/devtools-protocol/tot/">Tip-of-Tree</a> documentation and may be prone to change.
-At some point I will implement stable versions as well.
+At some point stable versions will be implemented as well.
-        <br><br>
-        The API is fairly settled but is not yet production ready.
     </td>
 </tr>
 <tr>